dreasysnail/dreasysnail.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research scientist at [Apple MLR](https://machinelearning.apple.com), primarily working on Natural language processing and Machine Learning.
+I am a staff Research scientist at [Apple MLR](https://machinelearning.apple.com), primarily working on Natural language processing and Machine Learning.
 Before joining Apple, I have been at [Meta AI](https://ai.facebook.com/research/NLP/) and  [Microsoft Research](https://www.microsoft.com/en-us/research/group/natural-language-processing/), working on natural language generation and NLP pre-training.

 I received Ph.D. degree and M.S. degree from [Duke University](https://gradschool.duke.edu).
 Before that, I received B.Sc. degree in Physics from [Nanjing University](http://dii.nju.edu.cn/kuangym/?lang=en), Kuang Yaming Honors school, in 2011.

 I have served as Area Chairs (or SPC) for ICLR (2023), ICML(2022-2023), NeurIPS (2019-2023), ACL (2020-2021), EMNLP(2022) and AAAI (2018-2021).
-I am serving as an Action Editor for Transactions on Machine Learning Research (TMLR).
+I am serving as an Action Editor for Transactions on Machine Learning Research (TMLR) and ACL rolling review (ARR).
 I have served as one of the organization committee members in ACL (2020).
 I received NeurIPS top reviewer awards (2018).

 ***Please send me an [email](mailto:yizzhang@apple.com) with your latest CV if you are a senior PhD student working on LLM, Multiturn Interactive System, Information Retrieval, Question Answering or Generation and are interested in a research internship at APPLE MLR***